 words = sentence.split()

-Next, we loop through each word in the table words, and for each one we check if it has a prefix equal to one of the roots.
-To accomplish this, we loop through each possible substring starting at the first letter.
+Next, we loop through each word in the table words, and for each one, we check if it has a prefix equal to one of the roots.
+We loop through each possible substring starting at the first letter to accomplish this.
 If we find a prefix matching a root, we replace that word in the words list with the root it contains.

 What’s the last step?

-This question sounds like it should be a SQL question, doesn’t it?
+This question sounds like it should be an SQL question, doesn’t it?
 Weekly aggregation implies a form of GROUP BY

 in a regular SQL or pandas question.
 In either case, aggregation on a dataset of this form by week would be pretty trivial.